 The Achieving Whole Health: Balancing Body, Mind and Spirit (AWH) curriculum is an interactive, culturally responsive training that provides the tools and skills to help Asian Americans, Native Hawaiians, and Pacific Islanders (AANHPIs) make healthy decisions.
+Although centered in AANHPI experience, individuals and organizations who want to promote a whole health approach to mental health issues in diverse communities can also benefit from the program.
 The curriculum is based on the Peer Support Whole Health & Resiliency and the Peer Specialist Core Recovery Curriculum developed by the Appalachian Consulting Group.

 - Participants will take an active role in improving their health by developing a Whole Health Goal focusing on one of the 10 life elements associated with the body, mind and spirit.

-- Goals will be developed that have IMPACT – it improves their health, is measurable, is positively stated, is achievable, calls forth action, and is time limited.
+- Participants will develop whole health goals that have IMPACT – it improves their health, is measurable, is positively stated, is achievable, calls forth action, and is time limited.

-- Participants will also learn how to take what they have learned to help others develop their own personal Whole Health Goal.
+- Participants will learn how to take what they have learned to help others develop their own personal Whole Health Goal.

 - Participants will learn the value of supporting others through weekly groups, personal logs, and one-on-one coaching.

-- Participating in the post-training webinars will also help develop an interagency network to share effective strategies, strengthen program design, and address sustainability issues.
+- Through participating in the post-training webinars, participants will also help develop an interagency network to share effective strategies, strengthen program design, and address sustainability issues.

 Who can participate?